CoatiSoftware/vs-sourcetrail/README.md

 ## Building the Extension
 Use Visual Studio to open the `SourcetrailExtension.sln` and build the project called `SourcetrailExtension`.

-__Hint:__ If the build fails try to run the `Reset the Visual Studio 2017 Experimental Instance` command first.
+__Hint:__ If the build fails with an error that reads `The "GetDeploymentPathFromVsixManifest" task failed unexpectedly.` try to run the `Reset the Visual Studio 2017 Experimental Instance` command first.

 ## Running the Extension in Debug Mode
 In oder to run the Sourcetrail Extension in debug mode, you need to adjust some settings.
 Open the `Properties` page of the `SourcetrailExtension` project and set the following values: